GeekTrainer/ai-reactor-workshop/computer-vision-text-analytics/explore-app-py.md

 ```

 Inside of **image.py** is our `Image` helper class. `Image` exposes a `uri` property, which will either return the default placeholder image, or convert the uploaded image into a stream for display on the page. `blob` provides the blob of the image, and will be used to upload the image to Cognitive Services. `seek(0)` is used to reset the stream back to the beginning.

+## Summary and next steps

+**app.py** represents a small Flask application.
+From this base structure we will add our functionality.
+To begin using Cognitive Services, we need to [create keys for Computer Vision](./create-computer-vision-keys.md).